QRCS-CORP/QSC/README.md

 ## Projects
 Included in the distrubution are three Visual Studio projects.
 ### QSCTEST
 Tests all of the **cryptographic primitives**, asymmetric ciphers, signature schemes, symmetric ciphers, MAC functions, DRBGs and random Providers.
+Runs for known answer tests, fuzzing, stress testing, and function correctness across the entire library.

 ### QSCCAVP
 Tests NIST certified components using the vector sets from the current CAVP and ACVP test vectors.